House Oversight Committee Approves ‘Ban the Box’ Bill for Agencies and Contractors

 - On March 19th, West Virginia enacted B. 3007, which authorizes the Commissioner of Agriculture to require background checks as a condition of employment.

-- On March 11th, the New Mexico House of Representatives passed B. 96, which would prohibit private employers from inquiring about a job applicant’s arrest or conviction history until after the initial employment application process.
+- On March 11th, the New Mexico House of Representatives passed B. 96, which would prohibit private employers from inquiring about a job candidate’s arrest or conviction history until after the initial employment application process.

 - On March 16th, the Maryland House of Representatives passed B. 994, which would prohibit employers from inquiring about criminal histories before a conditional offer of employment has been extended.